Yumira2006/Formula1-Lap-Visualiser/README.md

-# F1 Lap Time Visualizer
+# F1 Lap Time Visualiser

-Visualize Formula 1 lap times by tyre compound using the [FastF1](https://theoehrly.github.io/Fast-F1/) API and Matplotlib.
+Visualise Formula 1 lap times by tyre compound using the [FastF1](https://theoehrly.github.io/Fast-F1/) API and Matplotlib.
 Compare races, drivers, and tyre strategies from 2018–2024 with interactive prompts.

 ---